cloudmesh-community/fa18-523-56/project-report/report.md

 ### Apache NiFi - Windows

-(Note: Assumes a recent verison of JAVA is installed)
+(Note: Assumes Windows OS and recent verison of JAVA is installed)

 **1**
 NiFi can be downloaded from Apache NiFi homepage[@fa18-523-56-nifi-download-page].
 Select the latest version and the bin.zip option for the Windows instillation.